vkhangpham/taxonomy-generation/src/taxonomy/pipeline/s1_extraction_normalization/README.md

 ## Quick Reference

 Purpose
-- Generate candidate concepts from `SourceRecord` inputs using LLM extraction and apply normalization rules.
+- Generate candidate **research topics/fields** from `SourceRecord` inputs using LLM extraction and apply normalization rules.
+For Level 0, this means extracting the research domain represented by top-level academic units (e.g., "School of Medicine" → "medicine"), not the unit names themselves.

 Key Classes
 - `S1Processor`: Coordinates extraction by level and aggregates outputs.